Winnipeg Richardson International Airport: Main terminal

 Winnipeg's main airport terminal was designed by Argentine architect Cesar Pelli and Stantec.
-The terminal's design was inspired by the City of Winnipeg's distinctive landscape and the province of Manitoba's vast prairies and sky.
+The terminal's design was inspired by the City of Winnipeg's distinctive landscape and Manitoba's vast prairies and sky.
 It was the first airport terminal in Canada to be LEED-certified for its environmentally friendly concept, design, construction and operation.
 The terminal was constructed in two phases, with construction beginning in 2007 and ending on October 30, 2011, when it was officially opened to the public.
 Prior to the opening of the current main terminal building, a multi-level access road and four-level, 1,559-stall parkade were both opened in November 2006.
 All airlines serving Winnipeg International Airport operate at the main terminal building, with the exception of Perimeter Aviation.

 Air Canada operates a Maple Leaf Lounge located in the domestic/international departures area, and a "pay-in" lounge, operated by Plaza Premium Lounge, is also located in the domestic/international departures area.
 Free Wi-Fi is provided by the Winnipeg Airports Authority throughout the entire main terminal building.

 The airport offers United States border preclearance facilities.